Fake websites

 Remember, we'll never call you out of the blue and request financial information.
 Reputable companies will not do this either.

 Never share your passwords and always check who is contacting you before acting.
-Remember to pause, review and ask if you’re ever unsure.
+Don't act straight away.
+As always, you should stop, check and protect.
+Ask a friend or family member if you're ever unsure.